 Christian Coleman (USA)

 The reigning 100m world champion's absence in Tokyo is inarguably the most significant among athletes that were expected to be there.
 The Athletics Integrity Unit (AIU), which oversees anti-doping cases for World Athletics, charged Coleman in June 2020 with violating the anti-doping rules in connection with three whereabout failures within a 12-month period, which was subsequently upheld in October 2020 by an independent panel resulting in a two-year ban through May 2022.
-The status of Coleman's appeal to the Court of Arbitration for Sport (CAS) remains unknown.

 Ruth Jebet (BRN)